biocore/American-Gut/ipynb/primary-processing/11-generate_per_bodysite_results.md

 ...         !cp $source $sink
 ```

 We're going to select a single sample for each subject at each body site.
-The human microbiome project [doi: ] demonstrated that differences across bodysites are larger than interpersonal differences within a single bodysite.
-However, other studies (ie Caporaso 2011 [[doi: 10.1186/gb-2011-12-5-r50](http://www.ncbi.nlm.nih.gov/pubmed/21624126)], Wu 2011 [[doi: 10.1126/science](http://www.ncbi.nlm.nih.gov/pubmed/21885731)]) suggest a high degree of stability within individual communities.
+The human microbiome project [PMID: [22699609](http://www.ncbi.nlm.nih.gov/pubmed/22699609)] demonstrated that differences across bodysites are larger than interpersonal differences within a single bodysite.
+However, other studies (ie Caporaso 2011 [[PMID: 21624126](http://www.ncbi.nlm.nih.gov/pubmed/21624126)], Wu 2011 [[PMID: 21885731](http://www.ncbi.nlm.nih.gov/pubmed/21885731)]) suggest a high degree of stability within individual communities.
 A single sample can be use to avoid the bias associated with multiple closely related samples from a single individual.

-We select the sample using a constrained, random method.
+We select the sample using a constrained random method.
 Samples which are sequenced at depths greater than the highest rarefaction depth are given priority.
 However, if multiple samples exist greater than this depth, the sample is selected at random.
 The process is repeated for each rarefaction depth, until a sample can be identified.
 This way, the same sample can be retained across analysis performed at multiple depths.

 ```python
 >>> for bodysite, trim, source_otu, source_map, sink_dir, sink_otu, sink_map in iterate_bodysite():